FerRacimo/CopenhagenTutorial/WrightFisherTutorial.md

 WF_twoalleles(5,15)
 ```

 What do you observe plotted on the screen?

-Run this line 20 times, and record how many times the red allele fixes, how many times the blue allele fixes and how many times the population remains polymorphic (both the blue and the red allele still co-exist).
+a) Run this line 20 times, and record how many times the red allele fixes, how many times the blue allele fixes and how many times the population remains polymorphic (both the blue and the red allele still co-exist).
 Compare your results with your neighbor.
 Does there seem to be a preference for whether the blue or red allele fixes?
 Why do you think this is so?
 Hint: check the frequency of the two alleles at the beginning of the simulation.

 You may have noticed that a vector of values also gets printed into the console every time we run this simulation.
 This is the allele counts of the blue allele.
 We can use this vector to trace the frequency of the blue allele over time: